Connect with others who understand.

 2. Whole Grains

-A recent systematic review of several studies found that eating whole grains is associated with better mood and less anxiety.
-You may find that adding more grains to your diet may not only have heart-healthy effects but also improve your mood with bipolar 1 disorder.
+A recent systematic review of several studies found that eating whole grains is linked to better mood and less anxiety.
+People with bipolar 1 disorder may find that their mood improves when they add more grains to their diet.
 Examples of whole grains include:

 • Brown rice